JieqiongZhao/jieqiongzhao.github.io/_pages/homepage.md

 #### I am currently an assistant professor in the School of Computer and Cyber Sciences at Augusta University.
 Prior to this, I was a postdoc research associate with the VADER lab in the School of Computing and Augmented Intelligence (SCAI) at Arizona State University, under the guidance of Dr. Ross Maciejewski.
 I received my Ph.D. degree from Purdue University in the School of Electrical and Computer Engineering, where I was mentored by Dr. David S. Ebert.
 I received a master's degree in Computer Science from Tufts University in May 2013, mentored by Dr. Remco Chang.
 My broad research interests include visual analytics, data visualization, human-computer interaction, and applied artificial intelligence and machine learning.

-#### I am actively looking for dedicated and passionate Ph.D. students with a keen interest in data visualization, human-computer interaction, and applied machine learning/ artificial intelligence.
+#### I am actively looking for dedicated and passionate Ph.D. students with a research interest in data visualization, human-computer interaction, and applied machine learning/ artificial intelligence.
 If you are driven by curiosity and a desire to innovate in these domains, I encourage you to reach out.

 ## Recent News